Ericc99/MuCSL_ARP/README.md

-# tutorial_proj
+# test_proj

 ## General Information

-> tutorial_proj repository is designed for learning purpose targeting frontend-backend seperated web application
+> test_proj repository is designed for learning purpose targeting frontend-backend seperated web application

 > Great thanks to Stein for the video tutorial and code instructions